nalinbhardwaj/wordlines/README.md

 I've used [`scaffold-eth`](https://github.com/austintgriffith/scaffold-eth/tree/zkaffold-eth) to handle development of the smart contracts, but unfortunately I found that it's documented quite inadequately.
 I ended up significantly rewriting their deploy/mint scripts and moving to a simple js script instead of using HardHat for handling deployments.

-The [`deploy.js`](https://github.com/nalinbhardwaj/wordlines/blob/main/zkaffold-eth/packages/hardhat/scripts/deploy.js) is relatively untouched, except for adding support for redeploying a previously generated contract, and cleaning up some code around the deployment process to non-localhost chains.
+The [`deploy.js`](https://github.com/nalinbhardwaj/wordlines/blob/main/zkaffold-eth/packages/hardhat/scripts/deploy.js) script is relatively untouched, except for adding support for redeploying a previously generated contract, and cleaning up some code around the deployment process to non-localhost chains.

 The [`mint.js`](https://github.com/nalinbhardwaj/wordlines/blob/main/zkaffold-eth/packages/hardhat/scripts/mint.js) script is a bit of misnomer now since all it does is add the ability to redeem new inputs (by giving them a corresponding token URI).
 It was significantly rewritten to support uploading JSON puzzle NFTs to IPFS and transferring ownership of the contract to a stable address and the ability to use that address instead of the default contract owner address to add new redeemable NFTs post initial deployment/ownership transfer.